Meet Our Executive Team and Leadership Council

 Chief Operating Officer

-Carole Elias' career with Family Centers began in 1989 and she is currently the agency's Executive Vice President and Chief Executive Officer.
+Carole Elias' career with Family Centers began in 1989 and she is currently the agency's Chief Operating Officer.
 Carole oversees Family Centers' clinical and outreach programs, self-sufficiency programs, Early Care and Education preschools, as well as workplace services.
 She holds a Masters of Social Work degree from Columbia University's School of Social Work, where she was an adjunct professor for over 10 years.
 Carole also completed post-graduate training at the Ackerman Institute for Family Therapy in New York City and has been licensed for more than 20 years as a clinical social worker in both Connecticut and New York.

 Chief Advancement Officer